-Confidential waste was collected in confidential waste bins and this was removed by the company for destruction.
-An information governance policy (IG) was in place and the pharmacy staff were required to complete an e-learning programme on IG.
+There were cordless telephones available for use and confidential waste was collected in confidential waste bins and this was removed by the company for destruction.
+An information governance policy (IG) was in place and the healthcare team were required to complete an e-learning programme on IG.

 There was a safeguarding children and vulnerable adults e-learning program on the company training website which all the members of staff were required to complete.
 Staff were aware of the signs to look out for that may indicate safeguarding concerns.
-However, staff could not readily locate contact details to raise safeguarding concerns and they agreed to address this.
+Staff could readily locate local contact details to raise safeguarding concerns or ask for advice about them.

-Principle 2 - Staffing Good practice
+Principle 2 - Staffing ✓ Standards met